Nightline (New Zealand TV programme)

-Nightline is a New Zealand late night news programme that premiered on TV3 on 19 February 1990.
+Nightline was a New Zealand late night news programme that premiered on TV3 on 19 February 1990.
 Its final host was Sacha McNeil, and Nightline ceased to air in December 2013, replaced by controversial broadcaster Paul Henry's new programme The Paul Henry Show in early 2014, and then in 2015 by a new late night news bulletin programme called Newsworthy with Samantha Hayes and David Farrier at the desk.
 This was replaced in 2016 by Newshub Late.

 Format

 Screening Mondays to Fridays at around 10.30pm (subject to scheduling), Nightline was TV3's late night news programme and provided its viewers with a wrap-up of the day's big news stories, along with breaking news from New Zealand and around the world – all of which were drawn on the resources of the 3 News newsroom.
 The ever-popular entertainment content blended arts and culture, plus interviews and profiles with some of New Zealand's best-known faces.

 Nightline began life in November 1989 as an extended, three-minute newsbreak at around 10.30pm when TV3 began broadcasting.
 It later became a half hour, late night bulletin under its producer, Susan Baldacci, and the first full-length edition of Nightline was broadcast at 10.30pm on the evening of Monday 19 February 1990.
 A wrap of the day's news was read by Joanna Paul-Robie, with Belinda Todd presenting a not-so-serious look at the day's events through off-the-wall entertainment.
 The programme's contributor was Bill Ralston, TV3's political editor at the time.

 When Joanna Paul-Robie left TV3 at the end of 1991 to join TVNZ, Neil Waka took over as Nightlines newsreader in 1992.
 Belinda Todd left at the end of that year.

 Successive presenters, from 1993 until Nightline ended in 2013, have included Janet Wilson (1993–94), Leanne Malcolm (1995–98), Darren McDonald (1998-2003), Carolyn Robinson (1999–2004), Carly Flynn (2005–2007), Samantha Hayes (2007–2009), Rachel Smalley (2010–2011) and Sacha McNeil (2011–2013).

 A 20th anniversary episode was aired in 2010.